alibusuncle/chatbot-3.0/README.md

 #### Publish CSV to CDI
 <a name="publish-csv-to-cdi"></a>

-This endpoint is used to publish a CSV file to CDI.
-It supports both GET and POST methods.
+This endpoint is designed to publish a CSV file to CDI, supporting both GET and POST methods.

 **GET Method**